tnlucifer/732224AI061-Madhubalan/Docs/1_onclick_email.md

 ## Steps

-- signin to n8n
+- Sign in to n8n

-- click 'Create Workflow'
+- Click “Create Workflow.”

-- click 'Add First Step'
+- Click “Add First Step.”

-- search 'Schedule Trigger'
+- Search for “Schedule Trigger.”

-- enter your preferences
+- Configure the schedule according to your preferences.

-- click Execute Step
+- Click “Execute Step.”

-- click '+' Button
+- Click the “+” button to add another node.

-- search Gmail
+- Search for “Gmail.”

-- click "Send a Message'
+- Select “Send Message.”

-- sigin with your gmail account
+- Sign in with your Gmail account to authenticate.

-- give receiver gmail id
+- Enter the recipient’s email address.

-- give subject and write a message what you want to send
+- Enter the subject and write the email message you want to send.

-- Execute
+- Click “Execute.”

   ## Screenshot